khulnasoft/integrations-core/khulnasoft_checks_downloader/README.md

 This package is expected to be built and included with the KhulnaSoft Agent beginning with version 6.10.0.
-There is a blog post forthcoming shortly that will explain in more detail how to use the Datadog Agent to transparently download and install new or updated integrations.
+There is a blog post forthcoming shortly that will explain in more detail how to use the Khulnasoft Agent to transparently download and install new or updated integrations.

 ## Development